Sub-diffusive wave transport and weak localization transition in three-dimensional stealthy hyperuniform disordered systems: Scattering and localization properties of 3D-SHDS

 Figure\,(\ref{Fig4})\,(a) displays the minimum value of the Thouless number, ensemble-averaged to different disorder realizations, as a function of $\rho/k_0^3$ and $\chi$.
 This transport phase diagram clearly shows that localization (i.e., negative $\ln[\langle\min[g]\rangle_e]$ values) strongly depends on the structural correlation parameter $\chi$.
-Interestingly, we discover a direct connection between these findings and the probability of the formation of proximity resonances $P(\Psi_{PR})$ as a function $\rho/k_0^3$ for different degrees of stealthiness, as reported in Fig.\,(\ref{Fig4})\,(b).
-In the investigated structures, light localization occurs when $\chi>10\%$.
-Specifically, our results suggest that light localization takes place when the near-field mediated dipole-dipole interactions are sufficiently reduced by the hyperuniformity-driven suppression of long-wavelength density fluctuations.
-Moreover, we realize that localization cannot be observed unless a specific value of the optical density is reached (i.e., $\rho/k_0^3<0.1$).
+Interestingly, we discover a direct connection between these findings and the probability of the formation of proximity resonances $P(\Psi_{PR})$ as a function $\rho/k_0^3$ for different degrees of stealthiness, as reported in Fig.\,(\ref{Fig4})\,(b). $P(\Psi_{PR})$ is evaluated as the ratio between the sum of all the proximity resonances, identified by the condition MSE=2, over the number of all the scattering resonances of the system.
+Since proximity resonances arise when few identical scatterers are placed close together, these states are dominated by dipole-dipole near-field interactions \cite{Heller, SkipetrovPRL}.
+Fig.\,(\ref{Fig4})\,(b) shows a strong reduction in the number of proximity resonances forming in 3D-SHDS as a function of $\chi$, reflecting a decreasing of near-field effects.
+In the investigated structures, weak localization occurs when $\chi>10\%$.
+Specifically, our results suggest that this regime takes place when the near-field mediated dipole-dipole interactions are sufficiently reduced by the degree of hyperuniform stealthiness of the systems.
+Moreover, such localization regime cannot be observed unless a specific value of the optical density is reached (i.e., $\rho/k_0^3<0.1$).
 This fact is evident by comparing Fig.\,(\ref{Fig4})\,(a) with Fig.\,(\ref{Fig4})\,(b), despite the low probability of proximity resonances in the systems.
-This behavior can be qualitatively understood based on the Ioffe-Regel (IR) criterion $k\ell=1$ of Anderson localization evaluated in the independent scattering approximation (ISA) \cite{Sheng}.
+Even though the discovered transition into the weak localization regime is different from Anderson light localization, it can be qualitatively understood based on the Ioffe-Regel (IR) criterion $k\ell=1$ evaluated in the independent scattering approximation (ISA) \cite{Sheng}.
 Here, $k=2\pi/\lambda$ is the wave number and $\ell$ is the transport mean free path that is equal to $1/\rho\sigma_{ext}$ in the ISA approximation \cite{Lagendijk}.
 Under the conditions of this study, the extinction cross section $\sigma_{ext}$ coincides with the scattering cross section $\sigma_{sca}$ \cite{Pinheiro2008}.
 The IR criterion provides a critical value of the optical density $(\rho/k_0^3)_c$ equals to $(\sqrt{5}-2)/2\pi$ \cite{Lagendijk} for the occurrence of a DLT [dotted white line in panels (a) and (b)].
 The IR criterion also qualitatively explains why the investigated 3D-SHDS are in the diffusive regime for values of the optical density smaller than $(\rho/k_0^3)_c$, although $P(\Psi_{PR})$ is almost zero in this spectral range.
 Interestingly, the data in panel (a) show a region in the transport phase diagram where $\ln[\langle\min g\rangle_e]>0$ for values of optical densities larger than $(\rho/k_0^3)_c$ and for $20\%<\chi<35\%$.
 This indicates the presence of a spectral region where transport occurs through the system despite a simple estimate based on the IR criterion and the strongly reduced probability of proximity resonances would suggest localization instead.
 We note that the existence of a transparency range in 3D-SHDS whit specific $\chi$ parameters compatible with the data reported in panel (a) was also recently predicted in the strong-contrast approximation of the effective dynamic dielectric constant using non-local homogenization theory \cite{torquato2021nonlocal}).